 Coaching is popular.
 Meanwhile there is a broad variety of approaches that are supposed to help in a business context — from systemic to solution focused to agile.
 More and more people see themselves as professional helpers who have a lot of expertise to offer.

-- You want to know why the Flight Levels Coach is supposed to be a generalist who is able to quickly and easily change from being a sparring partner to acting as facilitator, trainer or consultant.
+- You want to know why the Flight Levels Coach is supposed to be a generalist who can quickly change from being a sparring partner to acting as facilitator, trainer or consultant.

-- You want to check your current know-how in various exercises.
+- You want to strengthen your current know-how in various exercises.

 How this workshop can help you